Hack4Impact-BU/h4ievaluation-template/README.md

 ## Running the Code

-Navigate to the client and server directory and open up the respective README for installation and run commands
+Navigate to the "client" and "server" directory (folders) and open up the respective README.md files for installation and run commands